OliverColeman/BSONify.jl/README.md

 ## Usage

 ### Exporting to BSON
-*BSONify.jl* extends the Mongoc API to handle arbitrary types when creating BSON documents.
+*BSONify.jl* extends the *Mongoc.jl* API to handle arbitrary types when creating BSON documents.

 To convert some data to a BSON document pass it to the `Mongoc.BSON()` function:
 ```julia